TheDevMinerTV/UbuntuCreator/README.md

 # UbuntuCreator

-A little Bash-Script for remastering of live-cds/dvds
+A little bash-script for remastering of live-cds/dvds

+# Steps to setup the program